synergy-design-system/synergy-design-system/packages/assets/BREAKING_CHANGES.md

 **Reason**:

-With the release of Synergy version 3, the SICK 2025 icons are now the default icons for new applications.
+With the release of `@synergy-design-system/assets` v2.0 (part of Synergy 3), the SICK 2025 icons are now the default iconset for new applications.
 This is reflected in all of our documentation and demos.
 Still providing the SICK 2018 icons in the future leads to a very large package payload (approx. 55mb).
 We therefore marked all utilities and types using the SICK 2018 icons as deprecated in code and will remove the SICK 2018 icons and their types in a future major release.

 > We plan to keep the SICK 2018 icons available until at least the beginning of 2027.
 > They will likely be removed in the first major release after 2027.